 Neera Tanden, the director of the Domestic Policy Council of the United States, opened the convening by discussing how leading with a family-centered approach is central to ensuring children thrive.

-Representatives Danny Davis from Illinois and Gwen Moore from Wisconsin, leaders long-committed to policies that support vulnerable children and their families, discussed the bipartisan Congressional commitment to improving child welfare, evidenced most recently by the unanimous passage of the Protecting America’s Children by Strengthening Families ACT out of the House Ways and Means Committee last week.
-The bill draws on 16 bipartisan bills introduced in recent weeks and offers vital assistance and funding to help among other things, strengthen and keep families together before foster care.
-The bill provides resources to help meet families’ economic needs and requires states to have policies in place to ensure that poverty is not the sole reason for child welfare involvement.
+Representatives Danny Davis from Illinois and Gwen Moore from Wisconsin, leaders long-committed to policies that support vulnerable children and their families, discussed the bipartisan Congressional commitment to improving child welfare, evidenced most recently by the unanimous passage of the Protecting America’s Children by Strengthening Families Act out of the House Ways and Means Committee last week.
+The bill draws on 16 bipartisan bills introduced in recent weeks and offers vital assistance and funding to help, among other things, strengthen and keep families together before foster care.
+The bill provides resources to help meet families’ concrete and economic needs and requires states have in place policies to ensure that poverty is not the sole reason for child welfare involvement.

 The summit featured many of the innovations that are central to the Doris Duke Foundation’s goal of creating a new prevention paradigm in child welfare, including disconnecting poverty and neglect, providing families with concrete and economic support at the first sign of need and practicing true partnerships with those who have been directly impacted by existing systems by including people with lived experience in the design and implementation of this new prevention paradigm.